finos/legend/docs/tour/tour.md

 While Legend currently only supports Gitlab, support for other source control systems can be added.
 This allows organizations to implement a model evolution workflow that integrates seamlessly with their own internal change management, software management systems.

-The Gitlab project for the "Legend Showcase - Guided Tour" project can be found here - https:
+The Gitlab project for the "Legend Showcase - Guided Tour" project can be found here - [https://gitlab.com/finosfoundation/legend/showcase/legend-showcase-project-guided-tour](https://gitlab.com/finosfoundation/legend/showcase/legend-showcase-project-guided-tour).

 </a><a name="model-execution">